grafana/grafana/docs/sources/explore/trace-integration.md

 > **Note:** Available in Grafana 7.4 and later versions.

 You can navigate from a span in a trace view directly to logs relevant for that span.
-This is available for Tempo, Jaeger and Zipkin data source at this moment. their relevant documentation for instruction how to configure this feature.
+This is available for Tempo, Jaeger, and Zipkin data sources at this moment.
+Refer to their relevant documentation for instructions on how to configure this feature.

 {{< figure src="/static/img/docs/explore/trace-to-log-7-4.png" class="docs-image--no-shadow" max-width= "600px"  caption="Screenshot of the trace view in Explore with icon next to the spans" >}}